ricardosllm/CarND-Vehicle-Detection-and-Tracking/README.md

     self.history.append(detections)
 ```

-Here we scale and apply out classifier to identify the vehicles in the image.
+Here we scale and apply our classifier to identify the vehicles in the image.

 ```python
 def _scale_and_apply_classifier(self, img, scale, y, k):